 Fish Pond Creek Trail

 One of the best ways to determine how healthy a stream is for salmon, is to look at the population of aquatic insects and other aquatic organisms, such as snails, worms, and crayfish.
 Together, these aquatic organisms are referred to as benthic macroinvertebrates or stream bugs.
 Benthic means “bottom of a body of water” and macroinvertebrate means you can see the insect with your eye and insect has no backbone.

 FACT!
 Benthic macroinvertebrates are used as bioindicators of water quality because they are sensitive to environmental changes and their presence or lack of presence determines if the water is clean water or polluted.

 Some species of aquatic insects are more tolerant of pollution and warm water than others.
-If the water is clean and cold, those insects such as stoneflies will be present.
+If the water is clean and cold, insects such as stoneflies may be present.
 If the water is warm and or polluted, it may have a large amount of black fly larvae which are more tolerant of poor water quality.

 Creek Entrance to Culvert

-reach into the stream before it enters the culvert and turn over a few of the rocks Is anything crawling around on the underside?
+Reach into the stream before it enters the culvert and turn over a few of the rocks Is anything crawling around on the underside?
 Use the identification sheets (linked above in the mission) to identify what you see.
 The stream current can be swift, please do not enter the stream!